 Does it include everything that the library owns?

-At this point, OneSearch does not search all databases that SCU subscribes to.
-For example, it does not include non web-based databases, ones that are available on CD-ROM, and/or require access from dedicated workstations.
-In addition, some SCU databases are not included in OneSearch at this time due to publisher restrictions, such as WestLaw or HeinOnline.
+At this point, OneSearch does not search all databases to which SCU subscribes.
+For example, it does not include non web-based databases, ones that are available on CD-ROM, or those that require access from dedicated workstations.
+In addition, some SCU databases are not included in OneSearch at this time due to publisher restrictions, such as WestLaw and HeinOnline.
 Those databases can be searched as separate resources.
 More content will be added to OneSearch as it becomes available.

 Who can use OneSearch?

 Anyone can get a list of results by using OneSearch, but access to full-text content is restricted to SCU faculty, staff, and currently enrolled students.
-Patrons coming from an off-campus location through a commercial Internet service provider will need to provide their SCU Library ID number and last name.
+Patrons coming from an off-campus location through a commercial Internet service provider will need to provide their SCU Network login and password.